sticGit/microscope_fatigue_testing/README.md

 # microscope_fatigue_testing
-Fatigue testing scripts for the openflexure microscope, based on Ed Meng's project scripts  GNU GPL v3
+Fatigue testing scripts for the openflexure microscope, based on Ed Meng's project scripts

+Licensed under GNU GPL v3

 This is quite a sketchy folder of scripts that I have adapted quite quickly to run fatigue tests.
 They will hopefully mature over time!
 They are not yet intended for public consumption, use at your own risk.